 “Kim left a lasting legacy at LLNL through her contributions to achieving the Laboratory’s mission and through her dedication to excellence and diversity in the Computing Directorate’s workforce,” says Cupps’ wife and former Pedrozzi Board Member Gina Bonanno.
 “The Kim Cupps Memorial Scholarship will be awarded to students pursuing undergraduate degrees in a STEM field who exhibit qualities Kim embodied such as leadership and a desire to share their knowledge and skills with others.
 By establishing this scholarship in her honor, we will not only recognize her contributions to LLNL, we will be supporting the next generation of science, technology, engineering and math leaders who come from right here in Livermore.
 As a Pedrozzi Board Member, I hear first-hand that Pedrozzi scholarships do more than lessen the financial burden of higher education for Livermore students; they create a supportive community – the type of community that Kim valued and fostered.
 This scholarship was established in collaboration with Kim’s LLNL friends and colleagues who were looking for a way to honor her, and they are excited to see this being done through the Pedrozzi Foundation,” adds Bonanno.

-Others inspired by Cupps’ leadership, friendship, and zest for life are invited to contribute to the new scholarship fund.
-Donations may be made via check, stock transfer, charitable distribution from retirement accounts and employee giving programs, such as the LLNL HOME campaign.
+Others inspired by Cupps’ leadership, friendship, and zest for life have contributed to the scholarship fund, allowing it to become an endowed and lasting scholarship.
+Additional donations may be made via check, stock transfer, charitable distribution from retirement accounts and employee giving programs, such as the LLNL HOME campaign.
 Direct donations to the Pedrozzi Foundation can be mailed to 1141 Catalina Drive, #170, Livermore, CA 94550 or made securely online.

 The Kim Cupps Memorial STEM Scholarship is one of many scholarships established at the Pedrozzi Foundation by community members in honor of family, colleagues, and inspirational leaders.
 Contact us at info@Pedrozzi.org or 925-456-3700 for more information on establishing or endowing a scholarship fund for Livermore graduates.